bradhowes/SF2Lib/README.md

 * [IO](Sources/SF2Lib/IO) -- performs the reading and loading of SF2 files.
 * [MIDI](Sources/SF2Lib/MIDI) -- state for a MIDI connection.
 * [Render](Sources/SF2Lib/Render) -- handles rendering of audio samples from SF2 entities.
-* [Resources](Sources/SF2Lib/Resources) -- contains a [Configuration.plist](Sources/SF2Lib/Resources/Configuration.plist) file that sets some configury options.
+* [Resources](Sources/SF2Lib/Resources) -- contains a [Configuration.plist](Sources/SF2Lib/Resources/Configuration.plist) file that sets some
+  configury options.

+# Unit Tests

+There are quite a lot (yet not enough) unit tests that cover much of the code base (currently > 75%).
+There are even some rendering tests that will play audio at the end if configured to do so.
+This option is found in the [Package.swift](SF2Lib/Package.swift#L86) file, in the line `.define("PLAY_AUDIO", to: "1", .none)`.
+Change the "1" to "0" to disable the audio output.

 # Credits